Chamber Welcomes Summit on UK-EU Trade

 Company: Greater Manchester Chamber of Commerce

-Greater Manchester Chamber of Commerce has welcomed the deal agreed at a summit between EU and UK leaders yesterday.
+Greater Manchester Chamber of Commerce has welcomed the deal agreed at a summit between EU and UK leaders earlier this week.

 Commenting on the UK-EU Leaders Summit, Policy Director at Greater Manchester Chamber, Chris Fletcher, said: “Anything that helps trade with the EU has got to be welcomed and this feels like a significant first step in creating a new relationship with the EU.
 For too long since Brexit businesses have had to contend with damaging delays, excessive paperwork and extra costs dealing with our largest overseas market.
 Now it seems that there is some shift towards making that easier.